 Is It Worth It to Hire a Truck Accident Lawyer?

-Since truck accident cases tend to be more complex than standard personal injury cases, it is worth hiring a lawyer.
-Your attorney will help you navigate the complicated legal process and protect your rights.
+Since truck accident cases tend to be more complicated than standard personal injury cases, it is worth hiring a lawyer.
+Your attorney will help you traverse the complicated legal process and protect your rights.

 Furthermore, with legal representation, you are more likely to secure a higher award; you could receive up to 30–40% more.
 Throughout the years we’ve practiced personal injury law, we have witnessed that insurance companies are more willing to negotiate higher settlements if the victim has legal counsel.